Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter4-gotta-catch-em-all.md

 # Conclusion

 There are a lot of ways to interact with newcomers or noobs (to use a synonym from the videogame world) but often a map is one of the best way to show the community dimension and also where they can find others.
-For some projects in Mozilla I developed a map still used by the [Mozilla TechSpeakers program](http://tchspk.rs/map/).
-You can find the [boilerplate as GPL project](https://github.com/Mte90/List-People-on-the-Map-Boilerplate) to use as you prefer or get inspiration from.
+For some projects in Mozilla I developed a map that you can find as [boilerplate license in GPL](https://github.com/Mte90/List-People-on-the-Map-Boilerplate) to use as you prefer or get inspiration from.